 Atlantic Lithium mining lease terms best for Ghana - Jinapor

-The Minister of Lands and Natural Resources, Samuel Abu Jinapor, says the mining lease granted to Barari DV Ltd, a subsidiary of Atlantic Lithium, for the exploitation of lithium at the Ewoyaa concessions in the Central Region has the best terms for Ghana and will be strictly enforced.
+The Minister of Lands and Natural Resources, Samuel Abu Jinapor, has assured Ghanaians that the mining lease granted to Barari DV Ltd, a subsidiary of Atlantic Lithium, for the exploitation of lithium at the Ewoyaa concessions in the Central Region has the best terms for the country and will be strictly enforced.

-Mr Jinapor however, stressed that the mining lease would be taken through the required Parliamentary ratification and other regulatory requirements before the company begins operations.
+Mr Jinapor, however, stressed that the mining lease would be taken through the required parliamentary ratification and other regulatory requirements before the company began operations.

-Consequently, he described as "palpably false" suggestions that the company would commence mining operations in the first quarter of next next year without Parliamentary ratification.
+Consequently, he described as "palpably false" suggestions that the company would commence mining operations in the first quarter of next year without parliamentary ratification.

-The minister, who led a Ghanaian delegation to the ongoing China Mining Conference and Exhibition at Tianjin, China, told Graphic Online's Timothy Ngnenbe on Friday (Oct 27, 2023) that the company would not commence operations until the mining lease granted it was ratified by Parliament in accordance with the provisions of Article 268 (1) of the 1992 Constitution and section 5(4) of the Minerals and Mining Act, 2006 (Act 703).
+The minister, who is leading a Ghanaian delegation to the ongoing China Mining Conference and Exhibition at Tianjin, China, told the Daily Graphic yesterday that the company would not commence operations until the mining lease granted it was ratified by Parliament in accordance with the provisions of Article 268 (1) of the 1992 Constitution and section 5(4) of the Minerals and Mining Act, 2006 (Act 703).

-The minister stated this in response to a press statement by the Minority in Parliament and concerns raised by a section of the public that Barari DV Ltd was set commence work without ratification of their mining lease.
+He was responding to a press statement by the Minority in Parliament and concerns raised by a section of the public that Barari DV Ltd was set to commence work without ratification of their mining lease.

 In particular, the Minority in Parliament had, in a statement dated October 24, called on the government to submit the mining lease to Parliament for ratification.